JPRA-DB/Japanease_Palaeolithic_Sites_DB_English/README.md

 We expect that this database will be of great use in elucidating Paleolithic culture, as it is one of the few large-scale databases of archaeological sites in the world.

 Data is provided in Excel files (.xlsx) and comma-separated text files (.csv) for each prefecture.
-The following changes have been made to the contents.
+The following changes have been made to the contents on ver.2.00.

-(1) Changed location coordinates to decimal notation in the World Geodetic System (dd.dddddddd) (2) Document IDs are added.
+(1) Changed location coordinates to decimal notation in the World Geodetic System (dd.dddddddd)

+(2) Document IDs are added.

 (3) Reference information of document data is linked.

 Distribution maps are not newly created or published.